codio/knowledge/source/instructors/admin/integration/lms-systems/moodle.rst

      :width: 500px

+1. Login to your Codio account and follow the steps on this page to retrieve your :ref:`Dynamic Registration <lti1-3DynReg>` URL.
+2. In a new tab go to Moodle.
-1. Navigate to the **Manage Tools** section of your Site Administration and select the Plugins tab.
+3. Navigate to the **Manage Tools** section of your Site Administration and select the Plugins tab.
-2. Paste the :ref:`Dynamic Registration <lti1-3DynReg>` URL and click **Add LTI Advantage**.
+4. Paste the Dynamic Registration URL and click **Add LTI Advantage**.
-3. It will present you with the Codio Organizations you are associated with, likely just one choice, but if there is more than one, select the organization you want to associate this tool with and click continue.
+5. It will present you with the Codio Organizations you are associated with, likely just one choice, but if there is more than one, select the organization you want to associate this tool with and click continue.
 It should be the organization that contains the courses you want to connect to the LMS system.
-4. It will ask you to confirm that you want to register Codio as an external tool in the organization you selected.
+6. It will ask you to confirm that you want to register Codio as an external tool in the organization you selected.
 Click **Yes**.
 You will receive a confirmation from Codio that the action was completed.
-5. The tool will appear at the bottom of the screen, click the Activate button.
+7. The tool will appear at the bottom of the screen, click the Activate button.

 .. image:: /img/LTI13dynregactivate.png
    :alt: Where you activate the tool
-   :width: 200px
+   :width: 500px

 Return to Codio and refresh the **Integrations** page, you will see the integration you created in the bottom section of **LTI 1.3 Configurations** if everything has been set up properly.